snowsum/snowsum.github.io-/_posts/2020-12-17-influencer-whitelisting.md

 Once the brand has access to the video code, the creator's role in the approval process is complete for the time being.

+## Step 3 (Brand): Approve the Video to Run as an Ad (Enter the Post Code)
+At this point, the brand takes over the process.
+Here's what needs to be done now that you have the video code:

+1. Log in to the TikTok Ads Manager.
+2. Click on "Assets" at the top of the page and then select "Spark Ad posts" on the left side.
+3. Click the "Apply for Authorization" button in the center of the screen.

 ## Influencer whitelisting: A marketer’s secret weapon